ilmalte/hugo-website/content/projects.md

 ## Some quite interesting open source projects
 🥠 <a class="project" href="https://github.com/ilmalte/developer-fortune-cookies">developer-fortune-cookies</a><br>
 Fortune cookies for developers.
 A simple and clean Angular web application built using TailwindCSS.
 Open it, copy it or export it, repeat.
+Try it <a href="https://ilmalte.github.io/developer-fortune-cookies/">here!</a>

 📱 <a class="project" href="https://github.com/ilmalte/flutter_fortune_cookies">flutter_fortune_cookies</a><br>
 Fortune cookies for developers.
 A way too simple flutter application I developed with the aim of starting to learn Flutter.